DoganSahin-git/fragmented_stationaryness_analyser/readme.md

 <br/>
 ### Extra adjustments
 - Please leave default scale_table.json file as it is, if you are using the app for the first time.
   Check to adjust scale_table.json for narrower or wider stationaryness measure splits.
-Wider intervals will cause less number of partials but longer result chucks in time
+Wider intervals will cause less number of partials but longer fixedness result chucks in time series.
   Here is one helper script to adjust intervals.
 ```
 python3 adjust_scale_table.py
 ```
 - under **def view():** there are two variables defined as ***start_count = 0*** and ***end_count = 2***
   this sets the minimum fixedness calculation range.
 The range can't be less than 3 to constitute a linear like line with possible variation.
+However it can be adjusted to a longer fixedness result chucks in time series.